 Width and Height - allows changing the size of the sheet.
 They can be changed only when zoom is set to 100%.
-The right values shows the original size when zoom is different than 100% at the current sheet.
+The right values shows the original size when zoom is

 Autoscroll - turning it on and off will allow or disable the fast moving feature (Chapter 2.4.3).